leafac/yocto-cfa/dissertation/yocto-cfa.md

 <fieldset>
 <legend><strong>Technical Terms</strong></legend>

-The order in which operations are computed is something called their _precedence_, and operations that happen first are said to have _higher precedence_.
-Because of the order in which they are read, function definitions are said to be _right-associative_ and function calls are said to be _left-associative_.
+- **Precedence:** The order in which operations are computed.
+Operations that are computed first have _higher precedence_; operations that are computed later have _lower precedence_.
+- **Associativity:** The order in which operations of the same type are computed.
+Function definitions are _right-associative_ and function calls are _left-associative_.

 </fieldset>